EveryOneIsGross/things2md/summary/readme.md

-# CNNsum
+# CHUNKsum

-CNNsum is a hierarchical Markdown summarizer that processes large documents efficiently.
+CHUNKsum is a hierarchical Markdown summarizer that processes large documents efficiently.

 ## Features